Barber's pole: Aviation and space flight

-The term on the barber pole is pilot jargon that refers to flying an aircraft at the maximum safe velocity.
+The term on the barber pole or keep it on the barber pole is pilot jargon that refers to flying an aircraft at the maximum safe velocity.
 The airspeed Indicator on aircraft capable of flying at altitude features a red/white striped needle resembling a barber pole.
 This needle displays the VMO (Maximum Operating Velocity) or—at altitude—the MMO (Mach Limit Maximum Operating Speed) of the aircraft.
 This needle also indicates the maximum operating Mach number above the VMO/MMO changeover level.
 As the aircraft increases in altitude and the air decreases in density and temperature, the speed of sound also decreases.
 Close to the speed of sound, an aircraft becomes susceptible to buffeting caused by shock waves produced by flying at transonic speeds.
 Thus, as the speed of sound decreases, so the maximum safe operating speed of the aircraft is reduced.
 The "barber pole" needle moves to indicate this speed.
 Flying "on the barber pole" therefore means to be flying the aircraft as fast as is safe to do so in the current conditions.

 Barberpole is a phrase used to describe the striped output of indicators used during the Apollo and Shuttle programs.
 Typically an indicator was positioned below a switch.
 When the switch was activated and the activation indeed performed, the resulted activation was talked back via a separated electrical line to the barberpole indicator to show a grey and white striped pattern, thus verifying the action to the astronaut.
 Such switches with barberpole indicators were called talkback switches.
 Various indicators in the Apollo Command Modules indicated barberpole when the corresponding system was inactive.
 Astronaut Jim Lovell can also be found describing system indications as "barber poled" in the transcript of radio transmissions during the Apollo 13 accident.

 The phrase barberpole continues to be found in many subsystem descriptions in the Space Shuttle News Reference Manual, as well as the NASA/KSC Acronym List.

 During World War I and World War II, the pattern has also been used as an insignia for aircraft identification.
 Spad XIIIs of the 94th Aero Squadron USAS in early 1919 used variations on barber pole patterns, including: "Barber Pole" of Lieutenant Dudley "Red" Outcault; S.16546 "Flag Bus" of Captain Reed Chambers; and "Rising Sun" of Lieutenant John Jeffers.